gitx5622/inventorykeeping/README.md

-# Tanui industries Inventroy Keeping Web App Frontend
+# Tanui industries Inventory Keeping Web App Frontend

 A ReactJS applicaton that is design for individual & organization merchants